 Because it’s a poem as well as a novel, it leaves spaces.
 Porter uses the spaces of the book so that you feel you can insert yourself in it.
 But I did, as I feared, find it extremely tough to read.

 I also noticed that there are several lists in Grief Is the Thing With Feathers and a few in your own memoir, too.
 Porter writes, “The house becomes a physical encyclopedia of no-longer hers.”
-What is it about the list form that’s so poignant?
+What is it about the list form that’s so poignant in grief books?
 Is it about gathering or attempting to collect lost things?

 I think it’s the primary narrative form of how a poem begins, if you can do very little else: an incantation, a collection, a gathering together and a form of composure.
 I was also just thinking about a devastating bit in this book from the boys, that evokes this powerful sense of a robbed future: